 - Bribes paid by Odebrecht S.A. and Braskem S.A.

 - Corruption involving 1MDB, the Sovereign Wealth Fund of Malaysia

 In addition, other whistleblower reward programs may be available.
 For example, if the target is regulated by the SEC, then a whistleblower may submit a claim under the SEC Whistleblower Reward Program.
 Similarly, if the target is regulated by the CFTC, a whistleblower may submit a tip under the CFTC Whistleblower Reward Program.
 Whistleblowers can submit tips to multiple programs.

 Money laundering schemes are numerous, money launderers are endlessly creative, and AML laws are complex and evolving.
 Whistleblowers play a critical role in maintaining the integrity of our financial system and preventing fraud.
-The whistleblower attorneys of Constantine Cannon understand the complicated, constantly changing landscape of AML regulation and whistleblower laws.
+The whistleblower attorneys of Constantine Cannon understand the complicated, constantly changing landscape of AML regulation, sanctions rules, and whistleblower laws.